AdaCore/learn/content/courses/ada-idioms/chapters/inheritance_idioms.rst

 The primitive operations from the parent type are implicitly, automatically declared immediately after the private extension declaration.
 That means those operations are in the visible part of the package, hence clients can invoke them.
-Any additional operations for the interface will be explicitly declared in the visible part as well, as will be any overriding declarations for those inherited operations that are to be changed.
+Any additional operations for the client interface will be explicitly declared in the visible part as well, as will be any overriding declarations for those inherited operations that are to be changed.

 For example, here is a basic bank account
 :ref:`ADT <Ada_Idioms_Abstract_Data_Types>` that we will use as the parent type